Unosquare-CoE-JavaScript/roberto-garcia-guerrero/CSS-Complete-Guide/course-notes.md

 * Overwrites specifity and all other selectors
 * Use specifity and rules to style the website according to the needs

+## Positioning
+The **Document flow** is the normal HTML flow and the `position` property is default is `static` to follow the document flow

+> only depends on the viewport

+Posible values for position:
+* static
+* absolute
+* relative
+* fixed -> keeps the element fix to the position established
+* sticky *new value*

+> behaves like a inline element and the elements do not consider it
+> in order to apply the top, bottom, left, right you need to use a different value from default in the position property

+* Possible places to move from position. top bottom left right

+z-index by default it has an auto value => 0